avive/karmacoin-docs/versioned_docs/version-0.1.0/testnet/validator.md

 Follow the instructions in this document to run your own a validator node on the [karmachain 3.0 Testnet 3 (TN3)](https://github.com/karma-coin/karmachain/releases/tag/v0.3.0).

 ## System Requirements
-- The specs posted below are not a hard requirement to run a validator, but are considered best practice.
+- The specs below are not a hard requirement to run a validator, but are considered best practice.
 - Running a validator is a responsible task.
 Using professional hardware is a must.
 - The most common way for a beginner to run a validator is on a cloud server running Linux.
 You may choose whatever VPS provider that your prefer.
 As for OS it is best to use a recent Debian-based Linux (Debian or Ubuntu).

 ### CPU
 - x86-64 compatible
-- Intel Ice Lake, or newer (Xeon or Core series).
+- Intel Ice Lake, or newer (Xeon or Core series)
 - Minimum of 2 physical cores @ 3.4GHz.
 4 cores recommended.
 - Simultaneous multithreading disabled (Hyper-Threading on Intel, SMT on AMD)
 - Prefer single-threaded performance over higher cores count